mmichlin66/mimbl/web/guide/component-lifecycle.md

 ### Before Update Phase
 During the Before Update phase, Mimbl calls all functions scheduled to be called before component updates as well as all `beforeUpdate` methods of the components scheduled to be updated.
 This is a good place to read layout information from the DOM without the risk of causing forced layouts.
 This can be useful for components that need to take measurements of  DOM elements in order to use them in their `render` method.

-While there is no any mechanism to prevent this, the functions called during the Before Update phase should not make any DOM modification.
+While there is no any mechanism to enforce this, the functions called during the Before Update phase should not make any DOM modification.
 This is because, the Before Update phase is executed with the premise that any DOM reads will not cause forced layout calculations.

 If during the execution of the function, the component calls the `updateMe` method to request component update, the update will be performed in the same tick.
 Likewise, if during the execution of the function, the component calls the `callMe` method to schedule a function to be called *after* component updates, the function will be called in the same tick.
 However, if during the execution of the function, the component calls the `callMe` method to schedule a function to be called *before* component updates, the function will be called in the next tick.

 ### Render Phase
 During the Render Phase, Mimbl goes over the components scheduled for updates and calls their `render` functions.
-If the `render` function returns elements and/or managed components, they are updated recursively.
-The rendering recursion stops whenever an independent component is encountered.
+If the `render` function returns elements and/or functional or managed components, they are updated recursively.
+The rendering recursion stops whenever an independent component is encountered or if a managed component's `shouldUpdate` method returns false.

-At the beginning of the Render phase, Mimbl arranges all the scheduled components in the order of their nesting depth.
-Rendering process starts with the higher-level components and ends with the lower-level - that is, the deepest - components.
-This ensures that each component is rendered only once as well as no unnecessary rendering takes place.
-In order to understand why arranging components this way is necessary, let's consider the following two examples and what would happen without such arrangement:

-1. Imagine two managed components - a parent and a child - both being updated as a result of some user action.
-Imagine also that the child component happens to be in the list before the parent component.
-The child component is rendered first and then the parent component is rendered.
-Note, however, that since the child component is a managed one, it will be rendered again because of the parent.

-2. Imaging another example with two components - again a parent and a child - this time they can be either managed or independent ones.
-Imagine now that as a result of some user action, both components are scheduled for update, but the update of the parent component causes the child component to be removed.
-If the child component is first to be updated, then this update is just a waste of resources.

-Arranging components by their nesting depths ensures that parent components are updated before the child ones thus eliminating inefficiencies.

 If during the `render` method execution, the component calls the `updateMe` method to request component update, the update will be performed in the next tick.
 Likewise, if during the execution of the function, the component calls the `callMe` method to schedule a function to be called *before* component updates, the function will be called in the next tick.
 However, if during the execution of the function, the component calls the `callMe` method to schedule a function to be called *after* component updates, the function will be called in the same tick.